OpenMDAO/dymos/joss/paper.md

 Dymos is primarily focused on an implicit pseudospectral approach to optimal-control.
 It leverages two common direct collocation transcriptions: the high-order Gauss-Lobatto transcription [@Herman1996] and the Radau pseudospectral method [@Garg2009].
 Dymos also provides explicit forms of both of these transcriptions, which provides a single or multiple-shooting approach.
-All of these transcriptions are implemented in a way that is independent of the ODE implementation, nearly transparent to the user, and requiring very minor code changes - typically a single line in the run-script.
+All of these transcriptions are implemented in a way that is independent of the ODE implementation, nearly transparent to the user, and requires very minor code changes - typically a single line in the run-script.
 ODE's are implemented as standard OpenMDAO systems which are passed to phases at instantiation time with some additional annotations to identify the states, state-rates, and control inputs.

 Dymos does not ship with its own built in optimizer.